 "Focus lock" is a technique you can use when you want to compose an image in which the subject you want to focus on is not within the focus frame in the center of the screen.

-• To use focus lock, select " Spot" for the Auto Focus area (page 52).
+- To use focus lock, select "

+Spot" for the Auto Focus area (page 56).

-Subject to be focused on
+- 1. Align the monitor screen's focus frame with the subject you want to focus on and then half-press the shutter button.

 Focus frame